practicingruby/practicing-ruby-paid/posts/v1/002-method-lookup.md

-<small><i>Originally published as part of the Practicing Ruby newsletter on November 11, 2010.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Ruby Mendicant University</a>.</i></small>

-### Ruby's method lookup rules at a glance

-In <a href="http://blog.rubybestpractices.com/posts/gregory/030-issue-1-method-lookup.html">Issue #1</a> we discussed Ruby's lookup path and proved by example that class inheritance is just a small part of the overall picture.
+In [Issue #1](http://practicingruby.com/articles/29) we discussed Ruby's lookup path and proved by example that class inheritance is just a small part of the overall picture.
 To recap, Ruby methods are looked up in the following order:

 1. Methods defined in the object's singleton class (i.e. the object itself)
 1. Modules mixed into the singleton class in reverse order of inclusion